 The Education Committee recommended at its meeting of 21 August 1997 that - 'the adoption of a distinctive dress code chosen to enhance the ethos of the school should be encouraged in all schools'.
 Given that there is substantial parental and public approval of uniform, schools in Argyll and Bute are free to encourage the wearing of school uniform.

 In Tayvallich Primary School, the suggested uniform is as follows:

-Dark trousers or skirt, yellow polo neck and blue jumper & soft, clean indoor shoes.
+Dark trousers or skirt, sky blue polo shirt and navy blue jumper.
+As well as soft, clean indoor shoes.